How to Negotiate Salary for Your Next Career Move

 - Potential for training

-Also keeping notes/notebook handy can be helpful during conversations so it is not lost crucial points.
+Also keeping notes/notebook handy can be helpful during conversations so it is not lost important points.

 Be confident & concise

 In a negotiation for a salary, it’s important to be confident and articulate.
-Speak clearly about your experiences of accomplishments and your expectations.
-It’s essential to maintain a positive attitude throughout this conversation so that the person who is hiring you feels that you’re not coming across as hostile.
+Talk clearly about your work experience accomplishments, your job goals and achievements.
+It’s essential to maintain your tone of voice positive throughout the dialogue so that the person who is hiring you feels that you’re not being hostile.

 Show tangible results

-Simply saying that you are ambitious, hardworking, and goal-oriented may not be enough to make an strong appeal.
-It is important to present clear and precise data regarding how prior roles have made a an impact in the workplace or how valuable are specific abilities that benefit the organization.
+Simply saying that you are ambitious, hardworking, and goal-oriented may not be enough to generate an strong appeal.
+Make sure to provide precise statistics on how previous roles made significant difference to companies or how important are certain qualities that can benefit an organization.

-If the employer cannot agree to your salary or compensation plan in full being flexible and open will allow for dialogue.
-It is possible to inquire about alternative incentives like performance-based bonus structures, instead of Base salary(? ).
+If your employer cannot agree to your salary or compensation arrangement, remaining flexible and open-minded can help create space for dialog.
+You can inquire about alternative incentive options such as performance-based bonuses or structures, instead of Base salary(? ).

 Practice active listening

-Listening is just as important as communicating during these types of conversations.
-Be attentive to the other party during negotiations hearing requests carefully and clarifying doubts, if necessary, while gently sticking with their original request.
-Ultimately both parties should arrive at acceptable outcomes.
+Listening is as crucial as communicating during these types of conversations.
+Be attentive to the your counterpart during negotiations.
+Listen to requests carefully and clarifying doubts if at all while maintaining the original request.
+Both parties should ultimately come out with acceptable results.

-Consider the lessons you’ve learned away from these conversations and incorporate it into the next negotiations that you’re likely to be involved in.
-By following the suggestions above, you will go an enormous way to increasing the chance of achieving positive outcomes that are mutually beneficial.
+Learn from these conversations and incorporate it into the next negotiations that you’re likely to be involved in.
+The tips mentioned above will go far in maximizing the chance of achieving positive outcomes that are mutually beneficial.

-Ready for your next career move?
-Take a look at the services of our Geelong Resume ‘s services today!
+Are you looking forward to your next career move?
+Check our Geelong Resume ‘s services today!

 Frequently asked questions